NeverSettels/covid-open-business-tracker/README.md

 3. Step three: Clone this repository.
 4. Step four: Open the repository.
 5. Step Five: Retrieve your own api key from  [Google](https://developers.google.com/maps/gmp-get-started) OR contact our team to retrieve IP address authentication to receive access to our API key.
-_Note: Google API rescritions allows us to rescrit our KEY to IP Addresses & HTTP websites.
+_Note: Google API rescritions allows us to restrict our KEY to IP Addresses & HTTP websites.
 Which is why it is hard coded into our application and not hidden with a .env file._
 6. Step seven: Run npm run start on your terminal.
 7. Step Eight: Enjoy site.